Skip to main menu Skip to content Skip to footer

 • When it does cause harm: Behavior becomes bullying when it impairs the well-being or functioning of the child who’s targeted.

-If your child reports to you that she has been bullied, my advice is to take it very seriously, because, if nothing else, it really hurt her feelings and she’s struggling with it.
-You want to listen and express empathy without treating her as if she’s fragile.
+If your child reports to you that they have been bullied, my advice is to take it very seriously, because, if nothing else, it really hurt their feelings and they’re struggling with it.
+You want to listen and express empathy without treating them as if they’re fragile.
 You want to model a confident we-can-solve-this-problem attitude.

 Before giving bullying advice, collect the facts